moskytw/mosql/docs/index.rst

     {'person_id': 'mosky', 'detail_id': [3, 4], 'val': ['address', '...'], 'key': 'address'}
     {'person_id': 'mosky', 'detail_id': [1, 6, 10], 'val': ['email', '...', '...'], 'key': 'email'}

-For simplicity, the `Model` is rendered as the dict, and the :py:class:`mosql.result.Column` is rendered as the list.
-The `Model` is arranged result set, and `Column` is a proxy for `Model`.
-Any operation on `Column` will be redirect to `Model`.
+For simplicity, the Model, which is a *dict-like* object, is rendered as the dict, and the :py:class:`mosql.result.Column`, which is a *list-like* object, is rendered as the list.
+The Model is a *grouped* result set, and the Columns are the *proxies* for a Model.
+Any operation on the Columns will be redirect to a Model.

 :ref:`tutorial-of-model` describes more details about how to use the `Model`.